-When it comes to female leadership and empowerment, a lot of household names come to mind.
+When it comes to women in business, a lot of household names come to mind.
 People like Sheryl Sandberg, Michelle Obama, Oprah Winfrey, Hillary Clinton…

 But there are plenty more names that don’t get their fair share of the limelight.
 So, let’s run through our top ten lesser-known famous women leading and changing the world.
 One woman at a time.